asousadias/asd_OpenMusic_patches/asd_OM_fractalize/README.md

 ### FRACTALIZE-REC
 FRACTALIZE-REC is another recursive version of FRACTALIZE-N.
 #### Inputs:
-- a motif given as a MIDIcent list
+- Motif given as a MIDIcent list
-- a MIDICent list of distances
+- List of MIDICent distances
-- the number of recursion levels to generate.
+- Number of recursion levels to generate.
 #### Outputs:
 - List of MIDI Cent values (pattern based upon the mapping of the first list over the second list)